imixs/imixs-workflow/src/site/markdown/engine/plugins/analysisplugin.md

 #Analysis Plugin
-To analyze different phases of a workflow process the ImixsAnalysis Plug-In can be added into a process model:
+To analyze different phases of a workflow process the ImixsAnalysis PlugIn can be added into a process model:

     org.imixs.workflow.plugins.AnalysisPlugin

-The plug-in is used to measure the processing time of the different phases during the life cycle of a process instance.
+The plugin is used to measure the processing time of the different phases during the life cycle of a process instance.
 Several individual measuring points can be configured in the workflow result of a BPMN event:

 ###Example: